alexandergall/bf-sde-nixpkgs/README.md

    * `patches`: An optional list of patches to be applied to the source tree before building the package

-   * `overrides`: An optional attribute set containing overrides to be applied to the derivation with `overrideAttrs`.
-This is a subtlety required to make overrides visible to the derivations created by the `moduleWrapper` attribute function which is part of the derivation returned by this function (you're not expected to understand this... ;)

 The function essentially performs